 A review was done of 27 clinical trials.
 Just 7 reported some benefit for heart health or reduction of incidence or mortality of cancer from taking antioxidants.
 10 studies found no benefit at all.
-A remaining 10 found that people taking antioxidant supplements were left worse off.
-That is to say, with higher rates of lung and breast cancer incidence, among other diseases.
+A remaining 10 found that people taking antioxidant supplements were left worse off, with higher rates of lung and breast cancer incidence, among other diseases.

-A study looking at vitamin and mineral supplement use and incidence of upper gastrointestinal cancers in a large sample of more than 490,000 individuals also had disturbing results where minerals are concerned.
-It found that use of iron and zinc supplements resulted in higher rates of gastric noncardia adenocarcinoma (a type of stomach cancer).
+A study looking at vitamin and mineral supplement use and incidence of upper gastrointestinal cancers in a large sample of more than 490,000 individuals had some concerning results.
+The researchers found that the use of iron and zinc supplements resulted in higher rates of gastric noncardia adenocarcinoma (a type of stomach cancer).

-Further, a recent study suggests that taking calcium supplements could double the risk of death by cancer.
+A different study suggests that taking calcium supplements could double the risk of death by cancer.
 Dr. Fang Fang Zhang of Tufts University comments, “Our results support the idea that, while supplement use contributes to an increased level of total nutrient intake, there are beneficial associations with nutrients from foods that aren’t seen with supplements.”(2)